khteh/PythonRestAPI/README.md

 # PythonFlaskRestAPI
-Python RestAPI using Flask web Framework and marshmallow for SerDes.
+Python RestAPI using Quart ASGI framework and marshmallow for SerDes.

 # Database setup:
 * This project uses MySQL database with SQLAlchemy ORM with marshmallow for object SerDes.